Anderbone/kdk-property-website/content/english/_index.md

 about:
   enable: true
   title: "About Us"
+  description: ""
+  content: "
+  <p></p>
-  description: "For over 25 years, KDKPS has helped countless people and organisations in and around London to Locate/Purchase, Manage/Maintain and Develop/Refurbish their homes and businesses. "
+  For over 25 years, KDKPS has helped countless people and organisations in and around London to Locate/Purchase, Manage/Maintain and Develop/Refurbish their homes and businesses. <p></p>
-  content: "Throughout all the years of change and growth we have not forgotten our founding principles of honesty and transparency to ensure we offer a reliable quality service that represents value for our clients."
+  Throughout all the years of change and growth we have not forgotten our founding principles of honesty and transparency to ensure we offer a reliable quality service that represents value for our clients."
   image: "images/house.jpg"